duneanalytics/docs/docs/resources/sample-queries.md

 LIMIT 1000
 ```

+What this query does:

+- Get token transfers into Binance 14 Hot Wallet

+- Join the prices table to get token price

+- Filter to only get latest 24 hour data and limiting to 1000 records

 The above query shows you the top 1000 deposits in the past 24 hours (`evt_block_time >= NOW() - interval '24' hour`).
 You can simply just do a JOIN with the `prices.usd` table, with the erc20 token contract address (`contract_address`) and datetime of the transaction (`date_trunc('day',evt_block_time)`).

 - The `date_trunc` here is required as there are milliseconds in the `evt_block_time`, to match the minute-level data in `prices.usd`